zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `Response` {#response}

-The response returned by the model contains usage metrics as well as a response message.
+The response returned by the model contains usage metrics and a response message.

 | Attribute | Description |
 | --- | --- |